peteroupc/peteroupc.github.io/randomgendoc.md

      |  round(a)
      |
      |  sin(a)
-     |      Calculates the approximate sine of the given angle; the angle is in radians.
+     |      Calculates the approximate sine of the specified angle; the angle is in radians.
      |      For the fraction size used by this class, this method is accurate to within
      |      1 unit in the last place of the correctly rounded result for every input
      |      in the range [-pi*2, pi*2].
      |      This method's accuracy decreases beyond that range.
      |
      |  sqrt(a)
-     |      Calculates an approximation of the square root of the given number.
+     |      Calculates an approximation of the square root of the specified number.
      |
      |  tan(a)
-     |      Calculates the approximate tangent of the given angle; the angle is in radians.
+     |      Calculates the approximate tangent of the specified angle; the angle is in radians.
      |      For the fraction size used by this class, this method is accurate to within
      |      2 units in the last place of the correctly rounded result for every input
      |      in the range [-pi*2, pi*2].